Xananax/v-sekai-proposals/docs/decisions/20211117-allow-godot-asset-library-browser-to-use-alternative-sources.md

 Why can't we reuse it for alternative Godot engine asset libraries?

+This is a pattern used by package managers for long (npm, apt, pacman, f-droid, ...).

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-Add an alternative server and document the current api as an openapi schema.
+1. Add an alternative server
+2. document the current api as an openapi schema.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

 1. Openapi schema for the official asset library api.
-1. Elixir server implementation
+1. Elixir server implementation (using the current server as a reference implementation)
 2. Patch to Godot Engine to add arbitrary asset libraries

 ## Positive Consequences <!-- optional -->

-- More freedom.
-- Xananax said he'll use it.
-Xanax's games are made 100% of addons with assets and glue code being the game.
+- allow teams working on a specific project to share common assets privately in a centralized location
+- allow teams and individuals to create personal libraries with starter kits, templates, or common plugins that are reused from project to project
+- enable alternative libraries to exist, to:
+  -  short-circuit Godot's approval process
+  -  curate a different selection with different standards (only the highest quality, or accepting even broken plugins, etc)
+  -  curate plugins pertaining to a specific ecosystem (using a specific language, a specific API, ...)
+  -  group thematically or authorially related addons under one umbrella

 ## Negative Consequences <!-- optional -->

-- Different libraries
+- Exposes Godot users to more abuse and/or vulnerabilities (mitigation: clearly warn users that by using a third party repository, they're responsible of the trust they put in
+- Increases the complexity of the UI (mitigation: add alternative repositories in the main settings, or behind a de-prioritized buttin)
+- Forces to write and maintain a spec for server changes, which can slow down the development of new features

 ## Option graveyard: <!-- same as above -->